CodeHavenYale/CodeHavenYale.github.io/faq.md

 ### Who do you recommend this curriculum for?

 This curriculum was designed for students with no previous computer science experience.
-We believe that the pace of the curriculum is a good fit for students in the middle school age range, and older students may not find it as interesting.
+We believe that the pace of the curriculum is a good fit for students in the middle school age range, and older students may need more of a challenge.
 We still hope that teachers with younger or older students will find this resource useful and make the appropriate modifications for their students.

 We created this website with the intended audience of K-12 educators, students groups at other universities interested in using our curriculum to teach computer science, and individual students who want to learn CS on their own.

 ### Do I need to have prior computer science knowledge to use this curriculum?

 While any previous experience with computer science will be beneficial, it is definitely possible to learn alongside the students and use our curriculum without it.
 We would encourage you to spend more time reading through our detailed lesson plans which provide explanations of how to teach the weekly concepts, and be sure to work through the worksheets ahead of time and review our solutions in Scratch.
+We will also be coming out with tutorial videos soon!

 ### How can I modify this curriculum to work in a classroom without several mentors?